Getting to the facts

 His research centers on local, regional, and global modeling using a wide variety of atmospheric and terrestrial models and observations with a specific focus on understanding and simulating climate change interactions related to snow, glacier ice mass-balance (for the Greenland Ice Sheet and mountain glaciers), and freshwater runoff (the water balance components) in Arctic, Antarctic, Patagonia, and the Andes.
 He has been leading several funded projects and expeditions to these geographical locations.

-He has been co-author on different international reports e.g., the annual Arctic Report Card from NOAA, and was a contributing author on the latest UN IPCC report, the AR5 report (Chapter 13).
-Further, Mernild was co-author on the 'Melting Snow and Ice: A call for action' report.
+He has been co-author on numerous international reports e.g., the annual Arctic Report Card from NOAA, and was a Contributing Author on the latest UN IPCC WG1 report, the fifth Assessment Report Report (Chapter 13).
+NEW!
+Recently, Mernild has been invited to participate in the upcoming Working Group 1 Contribution to the IPCC Sixth Assessment Report as Lead Author.
+Also, Mernild was co-author on the 'Melting Snow and Ice: A call for action' report.
 This report was presented by Vice President Al Gore at the UN Climate Change Conference in Copenhagen (COP15).

 On several occasions he has been a visiting professor at Colorado State University, University of Colorado at Boulder, New York University, New York University Abu Dhabi, Hokkido University, and Japan Agency for Marine-Earth Science and Technology (JAMSTEC).